GoogleCloudPlatform/cloud-run-release-operator/README.md

-    And give it permissions to manage your services on the Cloud Run API, to use other service accounts as their identity when updating Cloud Run services, and to access metrics on your services.
+    And give it permissions to manage your services on the Cloud Run API, to use other service accounts as their identity when updating Cloud Run services, and to access metrics on your services:

     ```sh
     gcloud projects add-iam-policy-binding $PROJECT_ID \